universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 </ts-only>

-This will create a new create-react-app project in the `.src/react-apps/todo-list-frontend` directory.
+This will create a new Create React App project in the `.src/react-apps/todo-list-frontend` directory.

 ## Run the frontend

-To run the frontend, we just run the core app included in the `core-create-react-app` package:
+To run the frontend, we just need to run the core app included in the `universal-core-create-react-app` package:

 ```bash
 ucore run create-react-app --name todo-list-frontend